1757-09-07 - Combat of Moys

 Prelude to the Battle

-On Tuesday September 6, Prince Charles de Lorraine finally decided to attack the corps of General Winterfeldt at Moys, since it was almost isolated from Bevern's Army, on the right bank of the Neisse River.
+On Tuesday September 6, Prince Charles de Lorraine finally decided to attack Lieutenant-General Winterfeldt's Corps at Moys, since it was almost isolated from Bevern's Army, on the right bank of the Neisse River.
 The attack was confided to General of Cavalry Nádasdy.

-Nádasdy planned the attack with the assistance of Brigadier Montazet, the Count Colloredo and the Duke of Arenberg.
-For this attack, in addition to his own corps, Nádasdy was reinforced with the Reserve Corps under the Duke of Arenberg (replacing Count Colloredo who had been slightly injured) and 22 grenadier companies under General Sprecher.
+Nádasdy planned the attack with the assistance of the Brigadier Montazet, the Count Colloredo and the Duke of Arenberg.
+For this attack, in addition to his own corps, Nádasdy was reinforced with the Reserve Corps under the Duke of Arenberg (replacing Count Colloredo who had been slightly injured).

-Winterfeldt had deployed his force with his right forming an angle from the Neisse towards the Jäkelsberg and his left extending from Leopoldshayn to the Neisse.
-The Jäkelsberg was at the apex of the angle formed by the right wing.
-Artillery had been planted on this hill which was also covered by fieldworks occupied by two grenadier battalions.
+Winterfeldt had deployed his force with his right forming an angle from the Neisse towards the Jäckelsberg and his left extending from Leopoldshayn to the Neisse.
+The Jäckelsberg was at the apex of the angle formed by the right wing.
+Artillery had been planted on this hill which was also covered by fieldworks occupied by 2 grenadier bns.

 Description of Events